sriramvinn/Speech-text-to-psycoligical-analysis/README.md

 - **Audio to Text**: For local setups, I use Whisper for transcription and Pyannote for speaker identification.
 Matching the given text example required careful audio processing.
 - **CI/CD Pipeline**: Setting up a CI/CD pipeline with GitHub Actions required careful management of AWS credentials and Docker image handling.
 - **Cloud requrements**: Both Whisper and Pyannote can run on CPU or GPU.
 However, the Whisper model (small.en) and Pyannote individually take about 7 minutes and requires over 3 GB of RAM.
-Ensuring cost-efficiency for real-time use has been a challenge, which is why it's not deployed in a high-capacity mode.
+Ensuring cost-efficiency for real-time use has been a challenge, which is why it's not deployed in EC2.

 ## Future Enhancements